burhanaras/MercariTestApp/README.md

 Developed by [Burhan ARAS] with all the love on planet.

-This application has been as an assignment project for the Mercary company of Japan.
+This application has been developed as an assignment project for the Mercary company of Japan.
 It's functionalities are as follows:

   - Fetch data from Mercari web service
   - Group by Man, Women and All Products then list them on regarding pages